audioxide/data/data/posts/20161109-reviews-jefferson-airplane-surrealistic-pillow.md

   by The Rolling Stones and The Beatles.
 It sounds like a wonderful montage of the ’60s.
 week: 78
+blurb: The record remains a staple of the psychedelic folk-rock, feeling as fresh and vibrant now as it did in 1967, and stands as tall as the finest works of the same era by The Rolling Stones and The Beatles.
+It sounds like a wonderful montage of the ’60s.
 ---
 author: ANDRÉ
 review: <div class="_d97"><p><em>Surrealistic Pillow</em> was a pioneering piece